kubevirt/kubevirt/CONTRIBUTING.md

 * **KubeVirt** is an add-on which is installed on-top of Kubernetes, to be able to add basic virtualization functionality to Kubernetes.

-Even though KubeVirt is an add-on to Kubernetes, both of them have things in
+KubeVirt is an add-on to Kubernetes, and they have several things in
 common:

 * Mostly written in golang